 You can also get help from Men's Advice Line on 0808 801 0327 or Mankind on 01823 334 244 with issues of domestic abuse or violence.
 If you are worried that your own behaviour has become abusive, you can contact Respect on 0808 802 4040.

 Support can also be sought from Refuge, Women's Aid or the Alternatives to Violence Project, if you feel that you are affected by someone else’s anger and it is leading to violence or threatening behaviour within the home.
 You can also access support from Hidden Wounds if you are affected by someone else’s mental health, including if they have issues with anger.

 If anger regularly controls you, rather than you being able to control your anger, then support is available.
 Hidden Wounds is a free and confidential service run by Help for Heroes that offers treatment and support for people wishing to learn how to manage their anger better.
 You can reach them by calling 0808 2020 144 (free from UK landlines) or by requesting more information from them here.

-The University of Exeter are running a study and need 30+ volunteers to help test a new internet self-help to reduce anger.
+The University of Exeter is running a study and need 30+ volunteers to help test new internet self-help to reduce anger.

 To find out more and sign up visit: https://survey.ex.ac.uk/index.php/814385?lang=en

 Monday 6 August 2018Help for Heroes is one of three military charities being supported by a unique concert in London this September.

 Big or small, every donation makes a difference to our wounded Servicemen and women and their loved ones.